 During a declared Florida emergency, FDEM is authorized to support the local response efforts through the activation of the State CEMP and EOC.
 If the Governor is not able to issue an Executive Order due to time constraints, the Director of FDEM is authorized to activate the State CEMP and immediately initiate emergency response actions.
-The Region 7 FDEM Coordinator is responsible for coordinating FDEM initiatives with the MDC Director of Emergency Preparedness.
+The Region 7 FDEM Coordinator is responsible for coordinating FDEM initiatives with the MDC Assistant Vice Provost - Emergency Management.